 The user stores a CA certificate for the server certificates in the platform's key store during installation.
 (The user need not install a CA certificate when the CA is a platform trusted CA).
-On iOS devices, the Hypori Client uses iOS platform certificate path validation services with the CA certificate to validate the certificate presented by the Hypori server.
-The Hypori Client extracts the OCSP information from the certificate and performs the revocation checking to ensure that the certificate has not been revoked.

-If the OCSP server fails to respond or there is an error, the Hypori Client will not accept the certificate (invalid) and not establish the connection.
+On Windows devices, the Hypori Halo Client uses Windows platform certificate path validation services with the CA certificate to validate the certificate presented by the Hypori server.
+The Hypori Halo Client will send a status request to an OCSP responder and receive information if the certificate is valid or revoked.
+A good response will indicate the certificate is valid and not revoked.
+A revoked status will indicate the certificate has been revoked.
+If the OCSP responder fails to respond or there is an error, the Hypori Halo Client will not accept the certificate (invalid) and not establish the connection.